project-everest/everparse/doc/3d-lang.rst

 .. note::

-  (FIXME) Currently, union cases can only be introduced by constants defined with ``#define``.
-Due to current restrictions on double-fetches, 3d currently does not support unions tagged by enum values.
+  (FIXME) Due to current restrictions on double-fetches, 3d currently does not support unions tagged by enum values.